Nasoh ransomware removal instructions

 What is Nasoh?

-Nasoh is one of many ransomware-type infections from Djvu family.
-It was firstly discovered by Michael Gillespie.
-The purpose of this virus is to stealthily infiltrate computers and to encrypt data so that developers could make ransom demands by offering a paid recovery.
-This ransomware is also designed to append each filename with ".nasoh" extension (e.g., "sample.jpg" -> "sample.jpg.nasoh").
-Next goes creation of a text file named "_readme.txt" and placing of its copies in almost all existing folders.
-This text file contains a ransom-demanding message.
+First discovered by Michael Gillespie, Nasoh is one of many ransomware-type infections from the Djvu family.
+The purpose of this virus is to stealthily infiltrate computers and encrypt data so that developers can make ransom demands by offering paid recovery of files.
+This ransomware is also designed to append each filename with the ".nasoh" extension (e.g., "sample.jpg" -> "sample.jpg.nasoh").
+A text file named "_readme.txt" is also created, copies of which are stored in most existing folders.
+This text file contains a ransom-demand message.

-Almost all Djvu family's ransomware infections deliver the exact same ransom-demanding message and Nasoh is no exception.
-The message claims that files are compromised (encrypted) and that victims have to purchase a decryption key in order to restore it.
-Unfortunately, decryption actually requires a key.
-Nasoh compromises data by using a cryptography algorithm that generates a unique decryption key for each victim.
-Yet what's more important is that victims cannot access their keys as all of them are stored in a server belonging to Nasoh's developers.
-For this reason, crooks can easily blackmail victims.
-Each key costs $980.
-However, victims are offered a 50% discount with one condition: they have to contact developers within first 72 hours after the encryption.
-These persons also offer a free decryption of a single file as a proof that they're actually capable of restoring data.
-In any case, you should never trust such persons.
-Malware developers in general are notorious for ignoring victims after they submit payments.
-For this reason, paying often gives no positive result and users merely get scammed.
-It is highly recommended to ignore all ransom-demanding messages - you should never send these persons any money and not even attempt to contact them.
-Now it is very important to note that this ransomware checks whether the system has Internet connection and if server is responding.
-If not, then ransomware will encrypt data with a hard-coded "offline key", which is used for multiple encryptions.
-For this reason, you should certainly try restoring data with a tool developed by Michael Gillespie.
-If that doesn't work, the only possible solution is to restore everything from a backup.
+Most ransomware infections (including Nasoh) from the Djvu family deliver an identical ransom-demand message.
+The message claims that files are compromised (encrypted) and that victims must purchase a decryption key to restore them.
+Unfortunately, decryption requires a key.
+Nasoh compromises data using a cryptography algorithm that generates a unique decryption key for each victim.
+Furthermore, victims cannot access their keys, since they are stored on a server owned by Nasoh's developers.
+This enables criminals to blackmail the victims.
+The cost of each key is equivalent to $980, however, victims are offered a 50% discount if they contact developers within 72 hours of encryption.
+These people also offer free decryption of one file as 'proof' that they are capable of restoring data.
+In any case, never trust these people.
+Malware developers often ignore victims after payments are submitted.
+Therefore, paying often gives no positive result and users are scammed.
+You are strongly advised to ignore all ransom-demand messages - never send money and do not attempt to contact them.
+Note that this ransomware checks whether the system has an internet connection and if the server is responding.
+If not, it encrypts data with a hard-coded "offline key", which is used for multiple encryptions.
+Therefore, try restoring data with a tool developed by Michael Gillespie.
+If that does not work, the only possible solution is to restore everything from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Nasoh is virtually identical to dozens of other ransomware-type infections, such as Yoba, BORISHORSE, 2k19cry, and etc. Notice that even though the developers are different, all of these infections behave virtually the same - compromise files (usually, by encrypting them) and demand for a ransom.
-There typically are only two major differences: 1) size of ransom, and; 2) type of encryption algorithm used.
-Unfortunately, encryptions are usually performed using cryptographies like RSA, AES, and similar that generate unique decryption keys.
-Therefore, data encrypted by a flawlessly-developed ransomware is impossible to restore without developers interference.
-The only possible scenarios are ransomware being still in development and/or having certain bugs/flaws.
-Infections like Nasoh are one of the main reasons why you should maintain regular data backups.
-Just bear in mind that locally stored backups will be compromised alongside with regular data.
-For this reason, we highly recommend to store backups in a remote server (e.g., Cloud) or either unplugged storage device (external hard drive, flash drive, or similar).
-In fact, we recommend to have multiple backup copies stored in different locations - this way you'll prevent losses caused by damaged server/hardware.
+Nasoh is virtually identical to dozens of other ransomware-type infections such as Yoba, BORISHORSE, 2k19cry, etc. Although the developers are different, all of these infections have virtually identical behavior - they compromise files (usually, by encryption) and make ransom demands.
+There are typically just two major differences: 1) size of ransom, and; 2) type of encryption algorithm used.
+Encryptions are performed using cryptographies such as RSA, AES, and similar, that generate unique decryption keys.
+Therefore, unless the ransomware has bugs or flaws, it is impossible to restore without developers' involvement.
+Infections such as Nasoh are one of the main reasons why you should maintain regular backups.
+Bear in mind, however, that locally stored backups are compromised together with regular data.
+Therefore, store backups on a remote server (e.g., Cloud) or unplugged storage device (external hard drive, Flash drive, or similar).
+Also have multiple backup copies stored in different locations to prevent losses caused by damaged servers/hardware.

 How did ransomware infect my computer?

-In order to proliferate ransomware-type infections developers often employ email spam campaigns, third party software download sources (Peer-to-Peer [P2P] networks, free file hosting websites, freeware download websites, etc.), trojans, and fake software cracks/updaters.
-Crooks use spam campaigns to send hundreds of thousands of deceptive emails which contain deceptive messages encouraging recipients to open attached malicious links/files.
-In order to create the impression of legitimacy and increase the chance of tricking recipients crooks present malicious attachments as various important documents, such as bills, invoices, receipts, and so forth.
+To proliferate ransomware-type infections, developers often employ spam email campaigns, third party software download sources (Peer-to-Peer [P2P] networks, free file hosting websites, freeware download websites, etc.), trojans, and fake software 'cracks' and updaters.
+Criminals use spam campaigns to send hundreds of thousands of deceptive emails which contain deceptive messages encouraging recipients to open attached malicious links/files.
+To give the impression of legitimacy and increase the chance of tricking recipients, criminals present malicious attachments as various important documents, such as bills, invoices, receipts, and so on.
 Unofficial download sources are also used in a similar manner.
-Crooks present malicious executables as legitimate software, what tricks users into manual download/installation of malware.
-Next go trojans, which are basically malicious lightweight applications designed to infiltrate computers and stealthily download/install additional malware.
-Last but certainly not least are fake cracking/update tools, which infect systems rather than activating/updating software.
-To sum up, poor knowledge and reckless behavior are the main reasons for computer infections.
+Criminals present malicious executables as legitimate software, thereby tricking users into manual download/installation of malware.
+Trojans are essentially malicious lightweight applications designed to infiltrate computers and stealthily download/install additional malware.
+Fake cracking/update tools infect systems rather than activating/updating software.
+In summary, poor knowledge of these threats and careless behavior are the main reasons for computer infections.

 |Threat Type||Ransomware, Crypto Virus, Files locker|